 Now about the How.
 Simply put, the screening option converts both the white and composite color layers into dot patterns using some of the same settings found in offset printing.
 It’s a very intelligent tool that allows you to control dot shapes and sizes, lines per inch, shadows, highlights and more.
 There are different screening options for light and dark media.
 For dark media transfers, TransferRIP analyzes the image and screens out composite toner where darker values in the image can be provided by removing the toner entirely and letting the color of the fabric show through.

 If you’re thinking it sounds complicated, relax.
-TransferRIP comes with its own User Manual and part of that manual is an easy to follow summary of recommended screen settings for decorating dark garments.
-There is also a summary of what each setting does so that you can decide what to tweak if you feel the urge to experiment.
+TransferRIP offers a bunch of online video tutorials that make the process easy to understand.
+There’s also a handy PDF user manual that includes an easy to follow summary of recommended screen settings for decorating dark garments.
+The manual summarizes what each setting does so that you can decide what to tweak if you feel the urge to experiment.
 The recommended settings for dark garments are as follows:

 - Dot shape: Euclidean or Line.
 Euclidean is an oval shaped dot.
 Line adds separation lines within your graphic.
 If necessary, you can change this for artistic effects.